kevcangas/cookiecutter-fastapi-organization/{{ cookiecutter.project_slug }}/api/services/README.md

-## endpoints
+## Functions to use

-In this carpet you can create the endpoints that you need
+In this carpet you can create functions that you will use in the API